vokal/vokal-ng-api/README.md

     {
         data:    Object  | the response from the $http request,
         options: Object  | the options that were passed into the $http request,
-        status:  Integer | the HTTP status code for the completed request }
+        status:  Number  | the HTTP status code for the completed request }

 The promise includes a custom `$cancel` method: